 Buy an Oyster Card

-An Oyster Card is your savior for paying for mass transit in London.
+An is your savior for paying for mass transit in London.
 It works as a prepaid card and can be used on any train, cab or bus.
 Best part about the Oyster card is you can buy it ahead of time, put money on the activated card so you are ready to go as soon as you land.

 Want to Drive?
 Don’t!